 First thing’s first: timing is pretty important in Philadelphia.
 Unless you’re looking at a high-rise building that operates a little differently than your typical brownstone or apartment building, your entire process is going to last likely a maximum of three months.
 Unfortunately, being proactive and looking earlier than this is a waste of your very valuable time (a good use of this time would be decluttering your apartment or cleaning out your closet pre-move).
 I would say even two months is ambitious, so be prepared to be still looking the month you need to move.
 Yes, this is scary, but I have never had a friend who has not been able to find a place before the time was up, so luck is on your side.

-When you’ve exhausted your CL search and have a little bit of a better idea of the neighborhoods you’re looking for (check back later this week for some neighborhood tips!), it’s time to take a little trip.
+When you’ve exhausted your CL search and have a little bit of a better idea of the neighborhoods you’re looking for (open my advice for picking your first Philly neighborhood in a new tab now!), it’s time to take a little trip.
 Grab your cell phone and go walk around those neighborhoods.
 Snap photos of any and all rental signs you see, and take note of the addresses you like best.
 Some of these rental signs are not for actual properties, they’re just advertisements, but they’ll put you on the right track by getting you an up-to-date list of realtors and landlords in the neighborhood you’re falling in love with.

 Once you have your list, make some calls during the ol’ 9-5 work week.
 I can’t stress the importance of this.
 I learned this the hard way: no one responds to email.
 If a potential landlord doesn’t answer or return your call, call again.
 It’s a competitive rental world out there, and if you’re not getting your name into the mix, someone else is.
 Even if the apartment you were grooving on is too expensive, explain to the landlord exactly what you’re looking for: budget, move-in date, and any special requests, like pets.
 Because they know you’re interested, they may call you when their next listing opens up (this is how I found my current place!).
 Schedule apartment visits whenever you can squeeze them in.
 Some owners can show their place in the evenings, but don’t feel bad about taking a half day off work and stacking five visits in one afternoon.